lyledavids/1kxnetwork-Design/README.md

 Project Submitted - Given to participants who submit a viable project

+The designs have already passed POAP review

-Example of live POAP - https://app.poap.xyz/token/4322085
+Here is an example of a POAP I minted - https://app.poap.xyz/token/4322085